ad-freiburg/qlever/README.md

 The basic design behind QLever was described in this [CIKM'17 paper](http://ad-publications.informatik.uni-freiburg.de/CIKM_qlever_BB_2017.pdf).
-If you use QLever in your work, please cite this paper.
+If you use QLever in your work, please cite that paper.

 # Quickstart